WillACosta/flutter_nasa_apod_app/README.md

 ## Features and Architecture

-The project has only one main feature called: `:feature_media`, that holds the business rule for retrieve media itens from Nasa's Open API and handle the results accordingly.
+The project has only one main feature called: `:feature_media`, that holds the business rule for retrieve media items from Nasa's Open API and handle the results accordingly.
 You can find out more details in the next section.

 ![An image of app feature flow](docs/images/apod_flow.png "An image of app feature flow")